 At the end of your turn, you must first check the number of cards in your hand.

 If you have more than 8 cards, you must discard down to 8.
 Then check the number of Friend cards in your home.
-If you have more than the home limit listed on your Mane Character, you must dismiss down to your home limit.
+If you have more than the home limit listed on your Mane Character, you must retire Friends from your home until your have no more than your home limit.
 (Note that Resource cards and your Mane Character don't count toward your home limit.)